jhampadevi/MessWithPython/README.md

 # gilitch bot

 ## GILITCHAHAHAH?

-just a dumb spam bot i made for annoying people on whatsapp or discord or whatever. types random messages and chaos into whatever app you have open.
+js dumb spam bot that types random messages into whatever app you have open.

-**DISCLAIMER: dont be a dick with this. dont harass people or get yourself banned from stuff. use responsibly or whatever.**
+**DISCLAIMER: dont be a dumb ahh pussio with this. use responsibly.**

 ## how to use